michael-basil/michael-basil.github.io/parenting.md

 ### mother

-1. Default Overnights: Sunday through Thursday
+1. Default: overnights Sunday through Thursday
 1. Summer Break: overnights for two weekends not to conflict with birthdays or Father's Day
 1. Winter Break: overnights split evenly with choice of days by default
 1. Spring Break: overnights split evenly deferring choice of days to Father